otrw/technical-notes/guides/git-worktree.md

-# Git Worktree: A Safer, Cleaner Workflow for Testing Changes
+# Git Worktree: A Workflow for Testing Changes

 ## Overview
 `git worktree` allows you to create multiple working directories from a single Git repository.
 It's ideal for testing, temporary changes, or working on multiple branches without switching or cloning.

----

 ## Use Case: Testing Docker or Config Changes